VentusRat/EInsightsHeights/README.md

-# EInsightsHeights
+# Exam Insights Unblocker Heights
 For the Heights Crew!
+Only works with difficulty filter for the moment, sorry!

 # Tutorial
 To make this work do the following: